George Stephenson builds Locomotion No. 1

-Locomotion No. 1 is the first steam locomotive to carry passengers on the Stockton and Darlington Railway.
+In 1825, Locomotion No. 1 was the first steam locomotive to carry passengers on the Stockton and Darlington Railway.
 Its historical significance is based, not on its design inovation, but on the fact that it the first locomotive to run on a public railway.

 The locomotive built by George and Robert Stephenson's company Robert Stephenson and Company in 1824, hauled the first train on the Stockton and Darlington Railway on September 27, 1825.